daniel5151/mips241/README.md

 # Trivia

 `mips241` uses the same processor datapath as taught in ECE 222.

 Why?

 Well, I wanted to make it so that at some point in the future I could have taken a crack at pipelining this emulated processor.
 I never did, but if any of you Software Engineers out there want to take a shot at doing that, go ahead!

-# Disclaimers and Troubleshooting
+# Disclaimer

 I provide no guarantees that this is perfect and/or bug-free, but hey, at least it's free ¯\\\_(ツ)\_/¯

-Oh, also, i've only tested this on Linux (#chromebooklife), but OSX should work fine.
-Windows on the other hand...

-Also, if the Makefile doesn't work, you can manually build the thing with <br>
-`g++ -Wall -std=c++11 -o mips241 bus.cc cpu.cc main.cc debug.cc disasm.cc mem.cc`

 ####\- Daniel Prilik 2016 (http://prilik.ca)